 Also called star lock collars.
 Some Standard bars come with threaded sleeves to accommodate spin-lock collars to secure the plates, rather than the traditional collars that slide on and lock in place by compression.
 Spin lock collars on long bars are not fun, because they take a moment to spin all the way on and off.
 On dumbbell handles as above, they make more sense, because they aren’t going to fall off all of a sudden from slipping just a little bit.
 That’s nice when you have them over your face and want to feel safe.
 Note that all Standard bars use the same Standard plates, whether they are sliding onto a threaded bar or not.

 We’ve also written an article with more information on standard bars and plates.

 Olympic weights are by far the most commonly used by gyms, pro athletes, powerlifters, bodybuilders, high schools, colleges and universities, as well as a large number of casual home users.
 It’s the way to go if you’re unsure.

 However, group classes using light barbells, such as BodyPump andRIP all use standard weights.
 See our cardio barbells for the special 4.5ft standard bar they use that is only 5 lbs, as well as rubber coated plates.

-You can’t fit a 2″ rod into a 2″ hole, so good Olympic bars have 50mm (1 31/32″) sleeves, and good Olympic plates are just slightly larger than 50mm, such as 50.4mm or 50.8mm (exactly 2″).
+You can’t really fit a 2″ rod into a 2″ hole.
+Good olympic bars have 50mm (1 31/32″) sleeves.
+Good olympic plates are just slightly larger than 50mm, such as 50.4mm or 50.8mm (exactly 2″).

-Other fitness equipment retailers are often ignorant of the whole issue and just assume Olympic is Olympic, and they get confused if you try to tell them the fit is too sloppy or too tight on the equipment you bought from them.
+Other fitness equipment retailers are often ignorant of this whole issue and just assume olympic is olympic, and they get confused if you try to tell them the fit is too sloppy or too tight on the equipment you bought from them.
 This is why it’s important to do your shopping with a company that understands what they sell.